raghu-vijaykumar/beyond-system-design/kv-store/consistent-hash-kv-store/README.md

   - Current implementation is not thread-safe.
 Use synchronization or a thread-safe structure like ConcurrentSkipListMap for cacheRing.
   - Avoid contention by using locks at a finer granularity (e.g., per cache).

-- Handling Hot Caches
-  Hot caches (nodes with disproportionately high traffic) can be alleviated by:
+- Handling Hot Caches (nodes with disproportionately high traffic) can be alleviated by:

   - Using virtual nodes: Assign multiple positions to a single cache in the hash ring.
   - Load balancing strategies like random sampling.